Not getting the benefit of your benefits? We can help.

 The vast majority of our work starts because of two events which occur all too often:

 - the injured person’s application for benefits is rejected by the insurance company, or

 - the injured person’s benefits are cut-off.

 The second event occurs at the so-called ‘change of definition’ date.
 Many policies have a definition change clause within the terms of the policy, allowing the insurer to end monthly benefit payments to an injured person if they are found to not have a disability severe enough for benefits.
-Commonly, the definition of benefits changes from an ‘own-occupation’ standard, to an ‘any-occupation’ standard.
-In short, if you can do some job that you would be reasonable able and qualified to do, the insurance company will terminate benefits.
+Commonly, the definition of benefits changes from an ‘own-occupation’ standard to an ‘any-occupation’ standard.
+In short, if you can do some job that you would be reasonably able and qualified to do, the insurance company will terminate benefits.

 Benefit cut-offs are often unfair.
 Decisions are generally made by medical consultants working for the insurance company.
 Appeals are possible, but the review will be done by the insurance company.

 Our work begins with an assessment of your medical file.
 Following a detailed review of your health and the insurance policy, we develop a strategy to demonstrate your level of disability to the insurer.
 A properly developed claim will result in one of three main possibilities:

 - Your health has improved such that you are able to work.